nikitabansal711/Blogger_flask/USER-STORIES.md

 ## User Stories

 > ### User with role of blogger:
-> * need to lgin with the credentials
+> * need to login with the credentials
 > * create a blog post.
 > * delete his blog post.
 > * update his blog post.